 - In urban areas (which are served mostly in India), each center treats between five and 75 patients at any given time.
 The centers serve a population of between 2,000 and 30,000 within a 1.5 km radius of the center.
 The average population served by each center is 25,000.

 - On average, a center treats 50 patients annually.

-- In rural areas, OpASHA uses mobile DOTS, where a counselor travels from village to village on a motorcycle/scooter, carrying with him strips of anti-TB drugs and other supplies.
-The counselor gives the medicine to each patient at her house or a mutually convenient place, and observes them swallow the dose.
+- In rural areas, OpASHA uses mobile DOTS, where a provider travels from village to village on a motorcycle/scooter, carrying with him strips of anti-TB drugs and other supplies.
+The provider gives the medicine to each patient at her house or a mutually convenient place, and observes them swallow the dose.
 Fifteen percent of centers in India and all centers in Cambodia except one follow this pattern.

 - TB treatment and support lasting 6-10 months.

 - MDR-TB treatment and care that lasts around 24 months for each patient.

 - Over-the-counter medicines to treat side-effects of TB drugs, including nausea, vomiting, weight loss, headache, and joint pain.

 - Food and nutrition supplements, contraceptives and Oral Rehydration Salt (ORS).

 - OpASHA provides jobs to slum dwellers who work as providers and community partners: 60% of OpASHA’s expenses generate livelihood in the slums simultaneously with fighting TB.